Polling stations in Afghanistan have closed after a heavy turnout for Saturday's presidential election.

 President Hamid Karzai, who has been in power since the fall of the Taliban in 2001, was constitutionally barred from running for a third term.

 Preliminary results are expected later this month, and a final tally is due May 14.
-A second round of voting will be needed if none of the eight candidates receive more than half the vote.
+A second round of voting will be needed if none of the eight candidates receives more than half the vote.

 The lead-up to the election was fraught with violence.
 Taliban militants had threatened to kill anyone participating in the ballot and had already carried out a number of bomb and gun attacks.